 "Unfortunately, our federal government may make changes that can have retroactive repercussions," said Valencia.
 "Cerritos can not move forward without knowing what negative impacts Congress' decisions will (have)."

 Redevelopment agencies had been highly valued by California cities for decades as a tool to improve neighborhoods and attract businesses.
-California lawmakers dissolved the agencies last year to plug holes in the state budget.

 Serious discussions of postponing redevelopment projects must be made until the economy bounces back, Valencia said.

 Several projects, such as low- to moderate-income housing projects, will be greatly affected without redevelopment, according to Ray.